tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **SEA DPC Tour 3** - 2nd 🥈
 * **PGL Arlington Major** - 13-14th*

 Going from 2nd place Div 2 to 2nd place Div 1 has to be the biggest DPC glow up of the year.
 Does that mean SEA is unpredictable or is Talon strong?
-Based on this team's underwhelming Arlington, GAMERS GALAXY: Thailand, and ESL Malaysia performances, probably the former.
+Based on this team's underwhelming Arlington, *GAMERS GALAXY: Thailand*, and *ESL Malaysia* performances, probably the former.

 They had a nail-biter 5 game series against Polaris Esports to take this regional TI slot.
 In fact, SEA was the *only* regional grand final to not be a 3-0.
 Does that mean SEA is strong or is Talon unpredictable?